denkuzin/captcha_solver/README.md

-# WebCrauler with Captcha resolver (using CNN neural network on pyTorch)
+# WebCrawler with Captcha resolver (using CNN neural network on pyTorch)
 Bot for parse domain with Captcha protection

 ## Usage